nitinallepker/FinGuid/README.md

-# 💰 FinGuid Turn Your Financial Goals into Actionable Plans.
+# 💰 FinGuid -- Turn Your Financial Goals into Actionable Plans --